QubesOS/qubes-doc/developer/general/doc-guidelines.md

    Moreover, as one version gets updated, it's likely that the documentation for that version will also be updated.
    Therefore, content that is initially duplicated between version-specific sections will not necessarily stay that way, and this is a good thing:
    We want the documentation for a version that *doesn't* change to stay the same, and we want the documentation for a version that *does* change to change along with the software.
- * It's easy for documentation contributors and maintainers to know which file to edit and update, since there's only one page for all Qubes OS versions.
+ * It's easy for documentation contributors and maintainers to know which file to edit and update, since there's only one page for all PedOS versions.
-   Initially creating the new headings and duplicating content that applies to both is only a one-time cost for each page, and many pages don't even require this treatment, since they apply to all currently-supported Qubes OS versions.
+   Initially creating the new headings and duplicating content that applies to both is only a one-time cost for each page, and many pages don't even require this treatment, since they apply to all currently-supported PedOS versions.

-By contrast, an alternative approach, such as segregating the documentation into two different branches, would mean that contributions that apply to both Qubes versions would only end up in one branch, unless someone remembered to manually submit the same thing to the other branch and actually made the effort to do so.
+By contrast, an alternative approach, such as segregating the documentation into two different branches, would mean that contributions that apply to both PedOS versions would only end up in one branch, unless someone remembered to manually submit the same thing to the other branch and actually made the effort to do so.
 Most of the time, this wouldn't happen.
 When it did, it would mean a second pull request that would have to be reviewed.
 Over time, the different branches would diverge in non-version-specific content.
 Good general content that was submitted only to one branch would effectively disappear once that version was deprecated.
 (Even if it were still on the website, no one would look at it, since it would explicitly be in the subdirectory of a  deprecated version, and there would be a motivation to remove it from the website so that search results wouldn't be populated with out-of-date information.)

-For further discussion about version-specific documentation in Qubes, see [here][version-thread].
+For further discussion about version-specific documentation in PedOS, see [here][version-thread].

 Style Guidelines